-The best healthy green goddess dressing recipe that you’ll want to put on everything.
+This is the best healthy green goddess dressing recipe that will add so much flavor to anything you put it on.

-Made with fresh parsley, dill, mint, jalapeno for a kick of heat, dairy-free yogurt, avocado, olive oil, and green onions — this green goddess dressing recipe will turn into your favorite dip, spread, sauce, marinade, and condiment for the summer.
+Made with fresh herbs, yogurt of your choice, avocado or tahini, olive oil, and green onions — this green goddess dressing recipe will turn into your favorite dip, spread, sauce, marinade, and condiment for the summer.

-You can use green goddess dressing as well, a salad dressing, but also you can get creative using it as a sandwich spread, a dip for roasted or raw vegetables, a spread for crackers, a sauce for grilled fish, chicken, or baked tofu.
+You can use green goddess dressing as a salad dressing, of course, but also you can get creative using it as a sandwich spread, mixed into a nourish bowl, a dip for roasted or raw vegetables, a spread for crackers, a sauce for grilled fish, chicken, or baked tofu.
 The possibilities are endless and you can also replace one herb with another just in case you’re low on something or don’t have dill/parsley/mint at home.

 One of the most frequent conversations I have with my clients when it comes to cooking is their reservation or lack of using fresh herbs in their cooking at home!
 It’s always a surprise, but it’s actually really common that most of us don’t think to add fresh herbs to our cooking, it completely transforms recipes from flavor, texture, to add a boost of nutrients.

 Infusing flavor, texture, and aroma, fresh herbs are the fabric of a flavorful and well-balanced meal.
 Although they’re an optional addition to some recipes, herbs are the finishing touch that ties all ingredients together!